jimbo00000/RiftSkeleton/doc/LinuxNotes.md

 `DISPLAY=:0.1 sudo ./RiftSkeleton`

-Building OSVR on Ubuntu 15.04
+Building OSVR on Ubuntu 15.04 for use with Oculus Rift
 ============

 ## Dependencies